 Development and marketing teams work very hard to provide a consistent product and service experience.
 In the world of gaming, the goal is to help consumers get lost in play for a long, long time in a state known as “flow,” where the player comfortably hovers (potentially for hours), between anxiety and boredom.
 Many forms of social media, digital media content, and online environments have similar constructs.

 The suspension of disbelief in movies, games, music, and books is central to maintaining the illusion in film and literature.
-The worlds may be completely imaginary, but consistency within the experience maintains the illusion.
+The worlds may be completely imaginary, but consistency within the experience supports the illusion.
 Phoebe Waller-Bridge breaks the fourth wall and speaks directly to the camera (i.e. the audience) in Fleabag, not unlike a Shakespearean soliloquy where the character steps downstage to share their inner monologue.
-Strange at first, but it works because the technique is consistently employed.
+Strange at first, but it works because the technique is consistently employed: The audience is an active participant.
+Having been constructed it can be a startling powerful twist when the fourth wall begins to erode.

 There are unintended accidents that break the flow and the suspension of disbelief in products, and content.
 A power outage or a bug can derail the experience.
 Good UI design, recovery methods, and readily available help systems soften the interruption; and well-designed they get the consumer back on track.